AdePrieelle/weather-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+This project is using weather data from [OpenWeather](https://openweathermap.org/).
+The [Current Weather Data API](https://openweathermap.org/current) and [One Call API](https://openweathermap.org/api/one-call-api) are being used to display weather details.

+View a live demo for this project here: [OpenWeatherSearch](https://openweathersearch.netlify.app/).

+### Web technologies

+- HTML
+- CSS(SCSS)
+- JavaScript
+- React
+- React Router Dom
+- React Redux
+- D3.js (custom made rain forecast graph)
+- Netlify functions (to secure API requests)

 ## Available Scripts

 In the project directory, you can run:

+### `npm run netlify dev`

+Runs the app in the development mode.<br />
+Open [http://localhost:8888](http://localhost:8888) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

 ### `npm start`